-As a Strat As a Strategic Delivery Risk: If we cannot agree with local GPs and the wider primary care leadership how to coordinate care at HCT/PCN/neighbourhood level because there is not the skill to change, or confidence to experiment in both parties; or funding models are restrictive then · PHPIP
+What could get in the way?
+Lead Board Committee Capacity / Capability / Willingness lf If we cannot agree with local GPs and the wider primary care E leadership how to coordinate care at HCT/PCN/neighbourhood level of local primary care leadership cannot match the reform intended because there is not the skill to change, or confidence to experiment in both parties; or funding models are restrictive or at least implied by others' strategies then we cannot deliver our new community offer with the effectiveness that our strategy requires and shared care will not be achieved and patients will suffer harm.
+TL PHPIP

-Risk Score Current (January 2025) Targ et (March 2 2026) The controls marked with will be essential to the target reduction in risk likelihood score.
+Risk Score Current (January 2025) Target (March 2026) The controls marked with will be essential to the target reduction in risk likelihood score.
 I 4 L 4 16 I 4 L 2 8

 Controls - What will we put in place to mitigate the risk?
-Stakeholder forums, confederation directly with local and Capacity of ider aligned to individual establish progress a ement Matrix - includes focus explicitly on Primary care partners such as GP ons, PCNs.
-Importance of understanding the dynamic at 'place' but also uthorities.
-For each relationship clarity over Roles, Responsibilities, Authority ntified leaders to participate; including 'cake' model with two EG colleagues I three places to work with relevant care group reps to build relationships and and create synthesis with information from other sources - Overall oversight ough - most recent work via EG in December 2024) Regular and well established touchpoints within each of the three Doncaster Via stakeholder Management Matrix as above places with GP representatives: • Individual Practices Rotherham Via GP Liaison Role - programme of visits established to every programme.
-PCNsFederations North Lincolnshire with touchpoints into PCNs and the local Federations.
+Stakeholder Stakeholder Management Matrix - includes focus explicitly on Primary care partners such as a forums, confederations, PCNs.
+Importance of understanding the dynamic at 'place' but also directly with local authorities.
+For each relationship clarity over Roles, Responsibilities, Autho and Capacity of identified leaders to participate; including 'cake' model with two EG colleague aligned to individual three places to work with relevant care group reps to build relationships a establish progress and create synthesis with information from other sources - Overall oversig in place (Jo McDonough - most recent work via EG in December 2024) Regular and well established touchpoints within each of the three Doncaster Via stakeholder Management Matrix as above places with GP representatives:Individual Practices Rotherham Via GP Liaison Role - programme of visits established to every practice PCNs Federations North Lincolnshire with touchpoints into PCNs and the local Federations.

 Facilitate insight into General practice within Board In place: Dr Richard Falk - Non-Executive Director Dr Dean Eggitt - GP Partner Governor Laura Sherburn - Primary Care Doncaster Chief Executive (route to CLE) GP Liaison role (within the Strategic Development Team) commenced (1 November 2024).
 Next step: Appointment to Physical Health Care Group Medical Director of Primary Care / GP - Appointment process re-commences in January 2025 Care Groups GP related appointments into Care group structures (7 / 13 Care Group Directorates are community based - these leaders are especially important in the development and work supporting the mitigation f this risk.)- 2 Medical Leads and the Nurse Director in the Physical Health CG appointed.
 Wider workforce Through the Leadership Development Offer (LDO) - aim is to skill up our people regarding primary care.
 LDO Launched.
 Cohort 1 commenced January 2025; Cohort 2 launches in April 2025.
-Learning Half Days (LHD) programmed to align to known GP training schedules such as 'Target' in Doncaster (i.e. Wednesday afternoon training sessions across GPS in the city to afford joint training and engagement) Practical programme of change Trust Wide Agrees programme of change with Primary Care Colleagues that addresses the issues that they raise via other routes, in particular via GP Liaison Role.
-CLE paper - December 2024 identified the four areas of focus (see assurance section below).
-Next Step: Additional small study within one PCN to produce insight before replicating elsewhere.
+Learning Half Days (LHD) programmed to align to known GP training schedules such as 'Target' in Doncaster (i.e. Wednesday afternoon training sessions across GPS in the city to afford joint training and engagement) Practical programme of change Trust Wide Agrees programme of change with Primary Care Colleagues that addresses the issues that they raise via other routes, in particular via GP Liaison Role.CLE paper - December 2024 identified the four areas of focus (see assurance section below).Next Step: Additional small study within one PCN to produce insight before replicating elsewhere.
 Involves general practice teams and our teams and also considers communication between our teams.
 Conclusion expected by 30 April, with consideration in CLE in May 2025.